nickcottrell/udacity-vr-t2/Puzzler/README.md

 Overall, I think the user testing provided insight and will help me create a better game.

+### Adding the theme
+Based on the input from the user testing, I think this theme will work the best.
+To create this theme, I combined the following Asset bundles.

+From there I used X, Y and Z pieces to help tell the story.

+Once the main art was in place, I made sure everything worked and was performant on my phone.

+I made this performance tweak based on the initial run.

+Next I developed the designs for the UI canvas elements.
+I used X, Y, and Z elements to incorporate the theme.

 ### Final Project
 [![App Walkthrough](https://img.youtube.com/vi/dQw4w9WgXcQ/0.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)